• Costs, Scholarships & Aid

 21. PhD in Visual Studies

-The PhD program in Visual Studies was an advanced program for motivated, independently-minded scholars invested in critical discourses that analyze and challenge the social norm.
-This program offered a study of visual culture with a particular emphasis on the late 19th, 20th and 21st centuries integrating art history, histories of the image ...
+The PhD program in Visual Studies is an advanced program for motivated, independently-minded scholars invested in critical discourses that analyze and challenge the social norm.
+This program offers a study of visual culture with a particular emphasis on the late 19th, 20th and 21st centuries integrating art history, histories of the image, and ...